-Please fill in the form below to register to join a team to attend the Orientation events on Tuesday, August 26.
+Please fill in the form below to register to join a team to attend the Orientation events on Tuesday, August 23.
 Joining an Orientation Team is required for all new commuter students ages 18-23 years old who live in off-campus housing (including College Suites).
-Joining an Orientation Team is strongly recommended for all new, transfer, and reinstated students who are between 18-23 years old and will be commuting from home where they live with their family.
+Joining an Orientation Team is strongly recommended for all new, commuter students who are between 18-23 years old and will be commuting from home where they live with their family.

-Commuter students who sign up will be placed on a team with other new students in their academic degree program.
-Your small group will get to know one another, work with continuing students who are part of the Panther Welcome Crew (TC3’s Orientation Leaders), and attend a series of meetings and workshops to learn information vital to your success as a TC3 student.
+Commuter students will be placed on a team with other new students.
+Your small group will get to know one another, work with continuing students who are part of the Panther Welcome Crew (TC3’s Orientation Leaders), and attend a series of workshops to learn information vital to your success as a TC3 student.
 Making connections early with fellow students, faculty, and staff, will help you succeed.

 The workshops you will attend as part of your team experience include:

-Team Meetings – Meet with your small group (new students in your degree program and similar programs) to learn about life at TC3 from current TC3 students.
-Learn tips for academic success, getting involved, and making the most of your TC3 experience from members of our Panther Welcome Crew, current TC3 students who will lead you through the orientation events, including a fun scavenger hunt around campus.
+Team Meetings – Meet with your small group to learn about life at TC3 from current TC3 students.
+Learn tips for academic success, getting involved, and making the most of your TC3 experience from members of our Panther Welcome Crew, current TC3 students who will lead you through the orientation events.
 Meet and get to know fellow students, make connections to campus resources, and get the information you need to start your semester strong.

 Safety at TC3 -- TC3 prides itself on being a safe and supportive campus community.
 This session will also introduce students to important safety practices they should follow on and off campus, and will allow students to meet the Campus Police staff.